Elkozel/WooODM/README.md

     new_product = Product(name="New Product", regular_price="19.99")
     new_product.save()
     ```

+## Examples

+You can find example scripts in the `examples` folder to help you get started with using WooODM.

 ## Contributing
 For guidelines on how to contribute to WooODM, please refer to the [CONTRIBUTING.md](CONTRIBUTING.md) file.